 Do not record troop meetings and ask that those in attendance do not record troop meetings.
 Virtual meeting platforms may or may not offer a consent option for all attending prior to activating the recording feature.
 However, most Girl Scout members are minors and not of age to legally consent.
 Because of this, recording of regular recurring troop meetings is not permitted.
-If girls want to prepare a special recording session, make sure to obtain permission slips from each girl's parent or legal guardian, as with any special activity, as well as council staff approval to record the session.
-Also please be aware that virtual meeting platforms may have the capability to save, store, and can potentially reuse, recordings on their technology.
+If the group wants to prepare a special recording session, make sure to obtain permission slips from each parent or legal guardian, as with any special activity, as well as council staff approval to record the session.
+Also, please be aware that virtual meeting platforms may have the capability to save, store, and can potentially reuse recordings on their technology.

-Make sure girls know that screen shots taken of the group, particularly when all the girls involved are not aware that it is happening, are strongly discouraged.
-Girls love to take pictures and share them on social media.
+Screen shots taken of the group, particularly when all involved are not aware that it is happening, are strongly discouraged.
+Girl Scouts love to take pictures and share them on social media.
 When done in the right manner, this is a fun and safe thing to do.
-However, parents, guardians and caregivers have their own feelings and personal rules in their homes about photographs and social media, particularly with younger girls, so it is very important to be respectful of that.
-Also, as with recording meetings, note that some virtual meeting applications will save, and can potentially re-use, photographs taken on their technology.
+However, parents, guardians, and caregivers have their own feelings and personal rules in their homes about photographs and social media, particularly with younger children, so it is very important to be respectful of that.
+Also, as with recording meetings, note that some virtual meeting applications will save and can potentially reuse photographs taken on their technology.

-When sharing any material developed by a third party, be mindful that third party products and services may have their own terms of use and privacy policy.
-The user should always read, understand, and abide by third party terms of use.
+When sharing any material developed by a third party, be mindful that third-party products and services may have their own terms of use and privacy policy.
+The user should always read, understand, and abide by third-party terms of use.

-Be sure that any girl emails are not available to anyone but the Troop leader.
-It is important to protect against unauthorized, uncleared individuals having access to a girl's email or be able to contact her outside of the meeting in any manner.
+Be sure that any member emails are not available to anyone but the troop leader.
+It is important to protect against unauthorized, uncleared individuals having access to a youth's email or be able to contact them outside of the meeting in any manner.

-Remain up to date on developments related to online meeting safety.
+Remain up-to-date on developments related to online meeting safety from your council and from the meeting platform you choose.

-Cookie and Product Sales
+Cookie and Product Programs

-About Cookie Sales
+About the Cookie Program

 The Girl Scout Cookie Program is the largest girl-led business in the United States.
-Through the Girl Scout Cookie Program, girls develop five essential skills: goal setting, decision making, money management, people skills, and business ethics.
-Girl Scout council sponsored product sales-which include products from official Girl Scout Cookie, magazine, and nut vendors-give girls proven opportunities to earn money and/or credits for their Girl Scout program activities, while contributing significantly to their local councils and communities through Take Action projects.
+Through the Girl Scout Cookie Program, members develop five essential skills: goal setting, decision making, money management, people skills, and business ethics.
+Girl Scout council-sponsored product sales-which include products from official Girl Scout Cookie, magazine, and nut vendors-give members proven opportunities to earn money and/or credits for their Girl Scout program activities, while contributing significantly to their local councils and communities through Take Action projects.

-- About Girl Scout Cookies: Girl Scouts of the USA - Selected companies are licensed by Girl Scouts of the USA to produce official Girl Scout products for girls to sell.
+- About Girl Scout Cookies: Girl Scouts of the USA. - Selected companies are licensed by Girl Scouts of the USA to produce official Girl Scout products to sell.
 These companies are selected by councils and contracted for one or more years.
-They include: Little Brownie Bakers and ABC Bakers, for cookies and Ashdon Farms and Trophy Nut for Fall Product - The company approved by GSUSA to offer magazine subscription programs is M2 Media Group.
-M2 Media Group provides online tools and activities for download and magazine selection and sales take place online-check with your council for more details.
+They include: Little Brownie Bakers and ABC Bakers for cookies and Ashdon Farms and Trophy Nut for Fall Product. - The company approved by GSUSA to offer magazine subscription programs is M2 Media Group.
+M2 Media Group provides online tools and activities, and magazine selection and sales take place online-check with your council for more details.